mattbator/kasten-ocpv-lab/backup-restore.md

     > oc describe pvc fedora-k10 -n kasten-lab
     > ```
     >
-    > You should observe the volume's ***DataSource*** is a `k10-csi-snap-...` VolumeSnapshot.
+    > You should observe the volume's ***DataSource*** is a `k10-csi-snap-...` VolumeSnapshot, confirming the volume was restored from a local snapshot.

 ## 8. Performing a Remote Restore

-Often local snapshot data may not be available, requiring that data be restored from the remote Kasten repository.
+Often, local snapshot data may not be available, requiring that data be restored from the remote Kasten repository.

 1. In the ***Web Terminal***, run the following to delete the `kasten-lab` namespace: